 I have a OTTB named Little More that was constantly cribbing when I got him (2007) and for several years afterwards.
 He was a “warhorse” running 54 races until his body finally could no longer do it.
 He never liked to be in the pasture with my other horses and he finally convinced me to let him stay in the barnlot by himself, then the yard, etc. For the past 12 years he is just loose and can go wherever he wants.
 He is particularly fond of grand-kids and immediately shows up when they come to visit.
 He adopted a Shetland in the past few years.
 He is everybody’s favorite horse ever.
 It occurred to me recently (2024) that I have not seen him cribb in years.
 I think love cured him.

 Cammie came and groomed, saddled, ground worked and rode Magic.
-Magic likes Cammie a lot but it seemed like today he would ignore her cues and requests just to see if she would 20141005_crWalkmake him do it.
+Magic likes Cammie a lot but it seemed like today he would ignore her cues and requests just to see if she would make him do it.
 I encouraged her to insist and he would respond.
 One time she asked for a trot and Magic just kept on walking.
 I handed her a whip and he responded when cued for a trot with no application of the whip.
 Cammie is riding without stirrups till she gets her seat.
 She is doing good but the whip would tap occasionally at the trot.
 So it was a situation when she wanted to transition down from a trot but Magic felt the whip and kept up the trot with a more energy.
 At this time we are riding in a round pen so there is a little more restriction than the wide open spaces.
 It was not dangerous, just a little uncomfortable.
 I told Cammie to drop the whip which she did.
-Then Magic was not getting conflicting cues and he dropped20141005_crTrot to a walk just like Cammie asked.
+Then Magic was not getting conflicting cues and he dropped to a walk just like Cammie asked.
 It was a good experience.
 There is a lot to learn and I like to do it just a little at a time not all at once.
 Cammie seems to have good balance, good posture and her hands are improving.
 The pictures look real good to me.
 Cammie dismounted all by herself, led Magic to the barn, took off the girth and saddle and bridle.
 It was a good day.

 I got a call from my neighbor, James Brady Ray, maybe two months ago.
 James Brady said his daughter Cammie wanted to come up to my place and “work with the horses”.
 I don’t remember the exact words but it was something different from “ride the horses” and I took it to mean that she wanted to learn about horses.
 I have always been quite curious about Cammie because James Brady once told me “I could not get the calves up.
 I’ll have to wait until the kids get home.”
 I questioned him about that statement.
 He told me that one of the girls was real good with the calves and hopefully she could get them up.
 I asked which girl.
 He said the little one, Cammie.
 Cammie was in kindergarten that year and I was real curious about a kindergartener that could handle cattle.